Veröffentlicht am 27. März 2026 · CoinTaxReporting

 Practical Approaches

-- Summary reporting – the IRS allows summary totals on Form 8949 for certain categories, with details available on request
+2. Summary reporting — the IRS allows reporting category totals on Form 8949 with details available on request, which cuts down on the line-item madness

 When Small Amounts Add Up

-A yield farmer receiving $2/day in rewards = $730/year in ordinary income.
-100 gas fee disposals at $5 each = $500 in potential gains.
-Small transactions add up fast – do not ignore them.
+Here's the math that sneaks up on people.
+A yield farmer getting $2/day in rewards?
+That's $730/year in ordinary income.
+A hundred gas fee disposals at $5 each?
+That's $500 in potential gains.
+Small numbers compound fast.
+Don't ignore them because they feel trivial.

 Weiterführende Seiten